Think Think and Ah Tsai: 2015–2016

 Davina Tham of the Taipei Times said that Tsai personifies the nation's attitudes toward women in power.
 Tham cites a comic strip created in 2016 by "Stupid Sheep" called Presidential Slave to Cats, portraying a cartoon likeness of Tsai juggling presidential duties with her devotion to Think Think and Ah Tsai.
-Tham also cites another cartoonist, Wei Tsung-cheng, who created Conquerer of the Seas, which portrays a young girl named Ing who grows up on a patriarchal island-nation; and overthrows oppressive forces which terrorise her people.
+Tham also cites another cartoonist, Wei Tsung-cheng, who created Conqueror of the Seas, which portrays a young girl named Ing who grows up on a patriarchal island-nation; and overthrows oppressive forces which terrorise her people.

 Celebrating Tsai's election victory, the national postal agency, Chunghua Post, created a special stamp issue.
 It featured people from all walks of life, along with a dog and a cat; and drew attention to issues of equality and cultural diversity in Taiwan.
 The pixelated faces of the President and Vice President were intended to express the idea that these are individuals who embody the collective spirit and style of the nation.
 Other icons represented various occupations, genders, social roles and ethnic groups.
 It was the first ever Taiwanese stamp not to feature the national flag.